mixticninja/fluidsynth-android-opensles/README.md

+This old fork of fluidsynth used as sample android library ( aar) for convenience, no modification was made to the original degill fork of fluidsynth : old readme is still valid for that fluidsynth part.

+I just added some JNI calls and removed the surrounding android app context to make an android library instead

 # fluidsynth-android-opensles
 This is a sample project which strives to use fluidsynth as a native android library with OpenSL ES support